anaranya99/Wishart-Prior-Algorithm/README.md

 # Wishart-Prior-Algorithm
- R code for studying the histogram of the simulated C matrix of Inverse Wishart Prior Distribution.
+ R code for studying the histogram of the simulated C matrix of Inverse Wishart Prior Distribution using Cholesky Decomposition.